WhiteHatJoker/metrics-dashboard-grafana-prometheus-jaeger-kubernetes/README.md

 ## Creating SLIs and SLOs
 *TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name three SLIs that you would use to measure the success of this SLO.

+1. Application uptime of 99.95%
+2. More than 99% requests should be successful and error free
+3. The server resources should not exceed 90% utilization

 ## Building KPIs for our plan
 *TODO*: Now that we have our SLIs and SLOs, create KPIs to accurately measure these metrics.
 We will make a dashboard for this, but first write them down here.

+- RAM Memory Utilization < 90%
+- CPU Utilization < 90%
+- Disk Drive Utilization < 90%
+- Successful responses per minute > 99.90% of requests
+- Error requests per minute < 0.1% of requests
+- Deployment Uptime > 99.95%

 ## Final Dashboard
 *TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.